 Ciutadella - described as dignified, aristocratic, ancient, secretive and deliciously Mediterranean – Ciutadella is an historic showpiece which has failed to be ruined by the 20th century.
 Like Mahón, it was originally named by the Carthaginians, who called it Jamma.
 It was the original capital of Menorca until the British changed the capital to Mahón in the 18th century.
 However the Bishop refused to move and consequently Ciutadella still remains the religious capital of Menorca.

 There are plenty of shops, banks, bars and cafés in Mahon, with the market on Tuesday in the old convent.
 There is a very good SPAR shop close to the hotel selling a good selection of packed lunch ingredients.
 There is also an excellent bakery, a mini-market and a newspaper shop close to the hotel.

-If you book a ‘with flight’ holiday with us, we automatically include transfers between the airport and the hotel.
-The coach transfer to the hotel takes 15 minutes.
+If you choose this option we automatically include return transfers between the airport and the hotel.
+The short coach transfer takes approx 15 minutes to the Hotel Port Mahon.

 Dates & Prices